joeonmars/rtstv/README.md

 ## Design changes
 * Moderately tweaked the overall typography.
+* Added application download CTA buttons (based on Apple and Google Style Guide) to the promo section.
 * Replaced the "Realists" section background from the PSD.
 Know that was a marketing piece, I want the background to look significantly darker.
 That is to make sure users can read text that is presented over the image.
 * The Tweet embeds look different from the PSD.
 Because I didn't want to mess up with hacking the iframe styles.
 * Animations in various places, as you would easily notice.